anyRTC/Tools/DynamicKey/ARDynamicKey/README.md

 ## Dynamic Key

-The Dynamic Key is used by Agora SDKs of versions earlier than 2.1.
+The Dynamic Key is used by anyRTC SDKs of versions earlier than 2.1.

  + To join a media channel, use generateMediaChannelKey.
  + For recording services, use generateRecordingKey.